What is Relief Factor?

 - Maintaining a healthy weight reduces stress on joints.

-- Stretch as often as possible, least a few times a week.
+- Stretch as often as possible, at least a few times a week.
 This keeps joints, muscles, and ligaments healthy and helps with flexibility and mobility.